gocd/www.go.cd/_posts/2014-02-25-go-moving-to-open-source.markdown

 ---
 layout: post
-title: Go is now open source!
+title: Go is converting to open source!
 status: private
 type: post
 published: true
 author: Ken Mugrage
 ---

-On 25 Feb 2014 ThoughtWorks announced that Go is now available under the Apache 2.0 open source license.
+On 25 Feb 2014 ThoughtWorks announced that Go will soon be available under the Apache 2.0 open source license.
 We're really excited for the next chapter!
+We're working hard to get the source code updated with license information, public Go servers for building and testing and other things in place.
+It should be available in the next couple months.

+You can download Go and use it for free right now.

 We've had quite a few questions about the change.
 Here are a few of them...
 ###Why the change?